docker-hy/docker-hy.github.io/pages/part1/section-1.md

 $ docker container ls -a | grep hello-world
 ```

 Let's remove the container with `docker container rm` command.
 It accepts a container's name or ID as its arguments.

 Notice that the command also works with the first few characters of an ID.
 For example, if a container's ID is 3d4bab29dd67, you can use `docker container rm 3d` to delete it.
-Using the shorthand for the ID will not delete multiple containers, so if you have two IDs starting with 3d, a warning will be printed and neither will be deleted.
+Using the shorthand for the ID will not delete multiple containers, so if you have two IDs starting with 3d, a warning will be printed, and neither will be deleted.
 You can also use multiple arguments: `docker container rm id1 id2 id3`

 If you have hundreds of stopped containers and you wish to delete them all, you should use `docker container prune`.
 Prune can also be used to remove "dangling" images with `docker image prune`.
 Dangling images are images that do not have a name and are not used.
 They can be created manually and are automatically generated during build.
 Removing them just saves some space.